givemepower8/Phaser3Practices/docs/COC.md

 Queen walk / charger

+When the healers die or separate, queen will have a hard time.

 - Put a balloon when to deploy the queen to trigger the seeking air mine.
 - Protect the healers.
 Make sure no other troops will take away the healers.
 - Use offensive spells around queen